Prakriti21-coder/Game-Galaxy/README.md

 Alien Enigma: The spaceship’s activation requires solving an intricate alien image puzzle.
 With eerie visuals, cryptic symbols, and a cosmic soundtrack, the astronaut’s fate hangs in the balance.

 # Link
+Link for accessing our game website

 https://incomparable-cobbler-dbf90b.netlify.app/

+*Game Galaxy* lies in its diverse, multi-genre gaming experience set in an expansive galaxy.
+With runner, shooter and a maze it offers a unique blend of adventure, competition, and customization—keeping players engaged through exclusive events and galactic discoveries.